 Endoscopy procedures offer a look into the organs and cavities within the body and the endoscope can be used to examine the esophagus, stomach, duodenum, colon, pancreas and the biliary tract.
-The endoscopy procedure can also be used to obtain samples for biopsies so that doctors can better examine and assess how the disease works and what needs to be done to promote the healing process.
-The endoscopy offers a direct looks into the GI tract and helps detect inflammation, superficial lesions, ulcerations and other abnormalities.
+The endoscopy procedure can also be used to obtain samples for biopsies so that doctors can better examine and assess any disease and what needs to be done to promote the healing process.
+The endoscopy offers a direct look into the GI tract and helps detect inflammation, superficial lesions, ulcerations and other abnormalities.

 What is the workplace of an Endoscopy Technician like?

 Endoscopy technicians work closely with other nurses and doctors who work in the gastroenterology field.
 Much of their work takes place in clinics or hospitals that hold a surgical or gastroenterology clinic, with some technicians finding jobs in nursing homes or long-term care facilities.
 Endoscopy technicians often find positions that require them to be on-call, which results in them working irregular hours.

 The technician must also collaborate with other caregivers and supervisors, and is responsible for the technical functions related to assisting with GI procedures.
 The endoscopy technician helps by preparing the procedure room, assisting with the procedure, managing staff, troubleshooting any problems that may arise and also helps by cleaning equipment and instrumentation.
 They also help stock, order and track supplies and work under a direct supervisor, manager or administrator.